Priyal2000/Code-Editor/README.md

 # Code-Editor
 This is a react app that provides a dynamic HTML/CSS/Javascript code editor along with a live view to visualise the code.
-PasteBin API has been used to copy the code to a shareble link generated.
+PasteBin API & HasteBin API have been used to copy the code to a shareble link generated.
+(Since the Paste Bin API is down)

 ## Deployed
 The project is deployed on